Teenage pilot Zara Rutherford becomes the youngest woman to fly solo around the world

 The main sponsor of the trip was web hosting company ICDSoft.

-Rutherford documented her journey on social media, sharing videos on Instagram of gliding over mountains in South Korea and of sitting on snowy runways in Vladivostok, Russia.
+Rutherford documented her journey on social media, sharing videos on Instagram of gliding over mountains in South Korea and sitting on snowy runways in Vladivostok, Russia.

 Waiz congratulated Rutherford on her record-breaking flight Thursday, tweeting, “You have inspired so many people, especially me!”